GoLearnToCode/kiei925-spring17/weeks/3/homework.md

 * A listing has a title, price, URL to a photo, URL to a real Etsy listing, and the number of users who have "favorited" it.
 * Prices must be stored in the database as an integer number of cents; for example, a price of $10.00 should be stored as the integer 1000.
 When displayed to the user, prices should be formatted as a regular currency amount ("$10.00").
 * Listings should be identified by our database system, and will no longer reference the "real" Etsy listing id.

+---

+**GRADING**

+- 3 points: Proper definitions for both models, at least 2 Shop rows created, each with at least 2 associated Listing rows.
+- 3 points: Data-driven implementations of both `index` and `show` views, including displaying the shop name on the `show` page and thumbnail images of all of the shop's listings.
+- 3 points: Redirection to home page if an invalid parameter is given to the `show` page.
+- 1 point: The home page includes your estimate and actual.
+(Remember, your time values are not graded; you get a point for simply including the proper HTML to display them) **AND** you have contributed at least one project idea to the Google Sheet.